isomerpages/singapore-customs-old/news-and-media/publications/_posts/2020-01-01-corporate-newsletter-inSYNC.md

 inSYNC is a publication by Singapore Customs.
 We keep you updated on topics that impact the trading community.
 Read us to get vital news, pertinent insights, useful pointers, practical advice and more.

+Click [here](https://form.gov.sg/5e859b60a0ffc50011a4ee83) to subscribe to the latest issue of inSYNC today.

 ----------

 -   [![Issue 56: Jan-Mar 2020](https://www.customs.gov.sg/-/media/cus/images/insync/thumbnail/insync-coverthumbnail-issue56.jpg)